Did Freddie Freeman's injury just cost the National League its MVP?

 The immediate impact for the Braves is that a mediocre offense -- eighth in the National League in runs per game -- takes a huge hit.
 Freeman and Matt Kemp had been one of the best one-two punches in the league.
 Outside of Nick Markakis (who has a .395 OBP, but just one home run) and a fluke .473 OBP from Tyler Flowers, however, there isn't much else here, especially with Dansby Swanson off to a rough start.

+To replace Freeman, the Braves have reportedly signed journeyman James Loney, which won't do the lineup a ton of good.
 Not that the Braves were playoff contenders.
-Even with Freeman and Kemp hitting like Babe Ruth and Lou Gehrig, Atlanta was just 16-21.
+Even with Freeman and Kemp hitting like Babe Ruth and Lou Gehrig, Atlanta is just 16-21.
 The Braves fancied themselves as sleeper contenders in the first year of their new stadium, but that was never going to happen with an offense that had too many OBP problems and a rotation counting on 40-somethings Bartolo Colon and R.A.
 Dickey.
 Colon has been awful (6.80 ERA) and Dickey not much better, so even the plan of using them as trade bait in July is unlikely to come to fruition.

 For Braves fans, much of the future remains in the minors, especially in the starting rotation at Double-A Mississippi, which features 19-year-old Kolby Allard, 19-year-old Mike Soroka, 20-year-old Luiz Gohara and 22-year-old Patrick Weigel, all premium prospects and throwing well.
 So while it may end up being another under-.500 season, there is plenty of talent coming to mix in alongside Freeman.